sonatype-nexus-community/DevAudit/README.md

-**Note**: The 3.x release uses the new 3.x OSS Index database, which has some rate limiting.
+**Note**: DevAudit uses the OSS Index database, which has some rate limiting.
 If you notice you are hitting the limit please raise an issue.
 Authenticated users get a higher limit, and we am implementing authentication into DevAudit soon.
 Most non-authenticated users probably won't notice the limit for many use cases.
 It usually kicks in only in much larger projects or higher project volumes.

 # DevAudit: Development Auditing